bgamari/ghc-wiki-import/commentary/rts/haskell-execution.md

 Dealing with calls is by far the most complicated bit of the execution model, and hence of the code generator.
+GHC uses an *eval/apply* strategy for compiling function calls; all the details of the design are in the paper [
+Making a fast curry: push/enter vs. eval/apply for higher-order languages](http://www.haskell.org/~simonmar/papers/eval-apply.pdf).

-Before we can talk about that, we need some terminology:
+First, we need some terminology:

 - The **arity** of a function is the number of lambdas statically used in [the lambda-form of its definition](commentary/compiler/stg-syn-type).
 Note that arity is not deducible from the type.
 Example: